Milkdown/milkdown/gh-pages/pages/internals/internal-plugins/index.md

         -   **SerializerReady**
     -   **editorStateCtx**: Save the prosemirror editor state.
     -   **editorStateOptionsCtx**: Save the config that can be used to override the internal editor state options.
-    -   **defaultValueCtx**: Save the editor default value, can be json, node or string.
+    -   **defaultValueCtx**: Save the editor default value, can be json, dom node or markdown string.
 -   timer:
     -   **EditorStateReady**: Plugin process finish.